 Expect Textbook Corporate Responses: Much of the response will be good corporate stuff: action plans based around the Royal Commission findings; public relations releases; interviews with a polite, conscientious, empathic CEOs (or the next best person); divesting now unwanted businesses; reviewing remuneration strategies; fixing IT problems; changing a few executives; learning to live with a more active regulator with some new rules; Board members bein more vigilant; winding back the aggressiveness of the sales culture (at least for a while); convincing the public that the banks and others are not really the bad guys, etcetera.
 The largely ‘virtue signaling’ corporate programs of social responsibility, sustainability, leadership and core values will probably be ramped up and just maybe taken more seriously.
 Some of what will happen will be uncomfortable, regardless it is all pretty well understood and a variation of what the organisations do now – it will all be implemented within the same corporatist paradigm.
 In the public arena, some executives being charged with criminal offences will mostly be new (if it happens), and the bank boards will themselves face a decision regarding how much support (direct or indirect) they (shareholders and investors) will fund for these executives.

-The financial sector’s staff have for some time been doing some of the lifting for their executives.
+The financial sector’s staff have for a while now been doing some of the lifting for their executives.
 They will talk to their friends, neighbors, and customers.
-The people I know in the industry have for a while been saying: the problems identified were with someone else in the bank/insurance industry; it was all known and being dealt with anyway; it is no big deal and there’s nothing to see over here.
+The people I know in the industry have been saying: the problems identified were with someone else in the bank/insurance industry; it was all known without the Royal Commission and being dealt with anyway; it is no big deal and we shouldn’t worry; there’s nothing to see over here.

 Regardless, this might not quite be business as usual for most of the financial sector nor is it the apocalypse.
 The share prices of the banks went up on the release of the Royal Commission report.
 There will be some big changes and it will change the culture of many entities and the industry …. so besides being stuck in an operating paradigm, why shouldn’t we expect too much.